Country Club — the recreational heart of San Ramon Village

 Grainy newspaper photo of the original artist’s rendering for the San Ramon Country Club, showcasing the golf course, clubhouse, swimming pool, tennis courts, and surrounding recreational amenities.
 This early vision from the 1960s positioned the club as the social and recreational heart of the planned community.

-Surrounding the golf course were seven planned subdivisions, each contributing to the broader neighborhood identity.
-Early buyers were often offered a free one-year club membership as part of their home purchase.
-Some of the initial tracts included:
+Surrounding the golf course were subdivisions that together formed the Country Club neighborhood.
+Early buyers were often offered a one-year club membership as part of their home purchase, reinforcing the connection between the residential tracts and the recreational center at the heart of the community.

 • San Ramon Country Club Park – Built by Volk-McLain, these homes fronted directly onto the golf course and featured the builder’s most luxurious designs.